ObjectModules/deploy/[Mapping]-Employment.md

 So when applying this all together then the diagram will be shown as below:
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure5.png)

-You can see that this mapping has four (4) elements, just like the number of elements inside a routines.
+You can see that this mapping has four (4) elements, just exactly like when we count the number of elements inside a routines.

-In our concept we call this kind of mapping as _an employment._ The method of getting an employment from its routines we call it as a _spreading_.
+In our concept we call this kind of mapping as an _employment._ The method of getting an employment from its routines we call it as a _spreading_.

 #Assignment
-This is the behaviour of our mapping when a parameter is put inside the routines.
+This is the behavior of our mapping when a parameter is put inside the routines.
 Since there 2 process are generated that the behavior of our mapping will seeking another process to return to its routine.

 We will explain further how these mapping are going to present the process of followings: